La Salle University: Student housing

-In 2011, St. Basil's Court was considered by DormSplash.com as the best dorm in the country.
+In 2011, St. Basil's Court was rated by DormSplash.com as the best dorm in the country.
 St. Basil's Court is mostly home to honors students, athletes, and upperclassmen.

 Living styles vary by location.
 In North Residence Halls and St. Neumann, men and women live in the same building but on different floors.
 In St. Basil's, men and women live on the same floors but on different sides of the hall.
-In the St. Miguel Townhouses and Apartments, men and women live with the same gender in their own living space with a kitchen and bathrooms.
-In 2016, students voted to have gender-neutral housing in the St. Miguel Townhouses, which would make La Salle the only Catholic university in the country to facilitate co-ed living.
-This issue caused controversy in Catholic circles across the United States since it is traditional for Catholic school residence halls to be completely separated by gender.
 La Salle also has individual unit gender-neutral bathrooms in some of their residence halls.
+In the St. Miguel Townhouses and Apartments, men and women live separately in their own living space with a kitchen and bathrooms.
+In 2016, students voted to introduce gender-neutral housing in the St. Miguel Townhouses, potentially making La Salle the only Catholic university in the country to facilitate co-ed living.
+The issue caused controversy in Catholic circles across the United States since it is traditional for Catholic school residence halls to be completely separated by gender.